Fall23-DSCI-510/final-project-malllikag/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Z1npak42)
 Project Overview:
-This project investigate the relationship between urban green spaces and residents' well-being through geospatial analysis in the city of Los Angeles.
-The goal is to understand the distribution, accessibility, and potential correlations between green spaces and well-being indicators in the city.
+This project delves into a comprehensive analysis of crime patterns in Los Angeles, aiming to understand the distribution, severity, and potential correlations with demographic indicators.
+The goal is to unravel spatial aspects of crime in the city, pinpoint hotspots, and provide valuable insights for law enforcement and public safety strategies.

 Installation:
 Clone the repository and install dependencies using 'pip install - r requirements.txt'.